digital-asset/dpm/docs-internal/src/cli/dpm_repo_tags.rst

 dpm repo tags
 -------------

-list published tags of a component
+DEPRECATED: list published tags of a component

 Synopsis
 ~~~~~~~~

-list published tags of a component
+DEPRECATED: list published tags of a component

 ::